-The Cold War was a period of intense geopolitical tension between the United States and the Soviet Union that lasted from the end of World War II until the early 1990s.
-One of the key focal points of this conflict was Berlin, a divided city situated deep within the territory of East Germany.
-This blog post will delve into what happened specifically in West Berlin during this tumultuous period.
+The Cold War created long-standing international conflict between the United States and Soviet Union that started at the end of World War II and lasted until the early 1990s.
+The center of Cold War tensions sat in Berlin which lay deep inside East German borders.
+This blog will explain exactly what happened in West Berlin through the difficult years.

 1. Background

-To understand the significance of West Berlin during the Cold War, it’s essential to have some background information.
-Following World War II, Germany was divided into four occupation zones controlled by the Allied powers: the United States, the Soviet Union, France, and the United Kingdom.
-The city of Berlin, located in the Soviet zone, was also divided into four sectors, which mirrored the wider division of Germany as a whole.
+To grasp Berlin’s importance during the Cold War needs basic information about this period first.
+Following World War II, Germany was divided into four occupation zones controlled by the Allied powers: During the Cold War era the United States led a partnership with the Soviet Union alongside France and the United Kingdom.
+Berline the Soviet sector turned into four separate areas following the division of all German regions.

 2. Isolation and Blockade